trinodb/trino-the-definitive-guide/README.md

   data set
 * [iris-data-set](./iris-data-set): DDL, queries and tips for the iris data set
 * [single-installation](./single-installation): sample config files for single node Presto installation, coordinator and worker as same node
-* [tpch](./tpch): queries for the tpch data source
+* [tpch](./tpch): queries for the tpch catalog

 ## Resources